Spend $75+, get a FREE Organic Honey Lip Balm

 Can I use chicken thighs instead of chicken breasts?

 Yes!
 Chicken thighs work wonderfully in this recipe.
-Increase cooking time to 6-8 minutes per side.
+Increase cooking time to 6-8 minutes per side as they're thicker and fattier than breasts.

 What if I can't find fresh fennel?

-You can substitute with thinly sliced onions, thought you'll lose the distinctive anise flavor that makes this chicken with fennel recipe special.
+You can substitute with thinly sliced onions, though you'll lose the distinctive anise flavor that makes this chicken with fennel recipe special.
+Sweet onions work best.

 Can I make this pan seared chicken ahead of time?

 While best served fresh, you can prepare components separately and combine when reheating.
-The chicken may lose some of its crispy exterior.
+The chicken may lose some of its crispy exterior when reheated.

 How do I prevent my chicken from drying out?

 Don't overcook it!
-Use a meat thermometer and let the chicken rest after cooking.
-The residual heat will finish cooking it perfectly.
+Use a meat thermometer and remove from heat at 160°F. Let the chicken rest after cooking—the residual heat will finish cooking it to 165°F perfectly.

 This Honey Glazed Chicken is another great recipe